aanastasiou/dgtools/doc/source/instruction_set_notes.rst

 .. note::

     This section applies mainly to the Digirule2/Digirule2A instruction set.
-The main ideas about providing an efficient instruction set for a CPU that does not have a lot of RAM available still apply of course.
+The main ideas about providing an efficient instruction set for a CPU that does not have a lot of RAM available still apply to the Digirule 2U as well of course.

 This section contains a few notes on modifying the instruction set of a Digirule2, so that it becomes more efficient.